zeitgeistpm/zeitgeist/README.md

   that other pallets can use to utilize the Rikiddo market scoring rule.
 Rikiddo can be used by the automated market maker to determine swap prices.

-## How to Build Nodes
+## How to build and run a Zeitgeist node

 Zeitgeist node comes in two flavors, one for standalone self-contained execution and another for Kusama/Polkadot parachain integration.

 To build the standalone version, simply point to the top directory of this project and type: